-It’s what they call a “save the date” message, this one from my friends in the Redwood Jazz Alliance, the hip crew that put on cutting edge jazz shows here and there.
-If you have even a passing interest in jazz, you’ll want to see Bill Frisell, A Portrait, plus there’s that extra bonus, a movie with an opening act, and oh what an opening act, Jenny Scheinman, a local treasure who’s played with Bill (who, unfortunately, will only be there on the big screen).
-Click here for tix, then let me turn things over to the RJA folks to explain…
+It was what they call a “save the date” message, sent out a few weeks ago by my friends in the Redwood Jazz Alliance, the hip crew that puts on cutting edge jazz shows here and there.
+If you have even a passing interest in jazz, they thought you’d want to see the film Bill Frisell, A Portrait, plus there’s that extra bonus, yes, a movie with an opening act, and oh what an opening act, Jenny Scheinman, a local treasure who’s played with Bill will play some of his tunes (who, unfortunately, Bill will only be there on the big screen).
+Let me turn things over to the RJA folks to explain…

 We’re excited to be partnering with Arcata’s historic Minor Theatre for an exclusive North Coast screening of Australian filmmaker Emma Franz’s new documentary about the uncategorizable guitar virtuoso Bill Frisell, Monday, February 5th at 7:30 p.m.
 Violinist Jenny Scheinman, who has played with Frisell in several different bands over the past decade and a half, will start the evening with a selection of his tunes, in a duo with keyboardist John Wood.

 When Bill Frisell: A Portrait opened in New York last month, the New York Times designated it a Critic’s Pick, noting that it “upends the myth that the great artist needs to be full of anger, or to behave badly, to be inspired.”
 Rolling Stone added that “a documentary on this major avant-jazz player [was] long overdue,” while All About Jazz called it “one of the most compelling, entertaining, and informative films made about a living music legend.”A character portrait of the anti-archetype guitar hero, this nuanced film traces the ideas and processes that shape Frisell’s music, providing rare insight into the mind and personality of one of the significant musicians of recent decades.